Cathedral Pt-Melemanu

 No analysis available

-I searched for direct owner-occupancy indicators such as percentages, "majority owner occupied," or "highly owner occupied," but found no building-level evidence.
-One remark mentions a specific unit as owner occupied, but that does not establish the overall percentage of owner-occupied units for the building.
+The remarks were searched for explicit percentages and descriptions such as "80% owner occupied," "majority owner occupied," or "highly owner occupied."
+One unit is described as owner occupied, but that does not establish the percentage for the 222-unit building, so the value remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.